But Wait…Why is it a Question?

 - Alluvia describes itself as a “chocolatier” rather than a chocolate maker, which is a very important distinction.
 The brand actually maintains their own cacao plantation in southern Vietnam, in addition to buying cacao from farmers in Cho Gao, in the Tien Giang region.

 *Bonus: they’ve been around since at least 2013 and I’m just now hearing of them, though my interest in Asian chocolate goes back just as far.
 It does say on their website, however, that they are only recently beginning an international campaign, so this may be a result of quite recent English-language publicity material.
-But it is for those reasons stated above that I’m hesitant to give them the label of bean-to-bar, because as the Mast Brothers have very publicly shown, mislabeling something can lead to a lot of public distrust and disappointment.
+But it is for those reasons stated above that I (was) hesitant to give them the label of bean-to-bar.
+As the Mast Brothers have very publicly shown, mislabeling something can lead to a lot of public distrust and disappointment.
 It always pays to be wary, even if a language barrier is largely at fault.
+Alluvia has actually been making cocoa butter & cocoa powder since 2013, and bean to bar chocolate since 2014.

 How Did My Hands Come to Rest upon These Bars?